Pet Travel Scheme

-Unlisted countries are those with an unfavourable situation to rabies or those that have not applied to be listed.
-Any country that is not listed on the GOV.UK website is classified as unlisted.
-In addition to the requirements above, you pet will require:
+A country that is not listed on the listed and unlisted countries page is classified as unlisted.
+In addition to the requirements above, you pet will need:

-- The blood sample / draw was at least 30 days after the rabies vaccination (the date of vaccination is day 0)
+- Be based on a blood sample drawn at least 30 days after the rabies vaccination (the date of vaccination is day 0)

-- Returned a titre of at lease 0.5iu
+- Return a titre of at least 0.5iu

 - A waiting period of three months from the sample date must pass before entry.
 Your pet may re-enter the EU without the three month post-blood test wait providing they vaccinated against rabies and blood sampled whilst still in the EU.
 This must be documented in your pet's EU Passport by your vet.